 Each theory of change has three components:

-- A narrative with a problem statement, hypothesis of change, and an assessment of the evidence base
+- A narrative that includes a problem statement, a hypothesis of change, and an assessment of the evidence base

 - A diagram visualising the causal pathway, and details of the intermediary steps